 - Nonporous, making it resistant to stains and easy to keep clean.

-- Infinitely Repairable.
-It’s scratchable, but thanks to its solidity, scuffs, dents, and burns can be sanded out.
+- Infinitely repairable.
+It’s scratchable, but thanks to its solidity, any scuffs, dents, and burns can be sanded out.

 - Seamless in appearance.
 Solid-surface countertop pieces can be tightly glued together then sanded so that the seams disappear.